ToBlick/cs101/slides/welcome.md

 ## Quizzes

-The can be simple multiple-choice online quizzes.
+There will be multiple-choice online quizzes.
 These are meant to help you self-assess your own mastery of conceptual material.

+In-class quizzes are there for you to check your knowledge before the exams.
+You will have a rough idea of when they will take place.

 ---